-Although I have a graduate degree, I encountered challenges that could have prevented me from succeeding.
+Although David has a graduate degree, he encountered challenges that could have prevented him from succeeding.
 According to Dr. Victor Rios, At-Promise students already possess the tools necessary to succeed in school, but just need support and assistance to utilize those tools.
-David's challenges included the following.
+David's challenges included the following:

 - First-generation College Student

 - Bilingual Student

 - Poverty and working poor upbringing

 - M.S., Counselor Education

 - B.A., History/Asian-American Studies

 Privilege is an unearned advantage that is highly valued but restricted to certain groups.
 Everyone has some form of privilege.
 Acknowledging your privilege does not mean you believe you are better than others.
 It is a way of demonstrating gratitude for an advantage you have and acknowledging that those without the advantage experience the world differently than you do.
 David benefits from the following attributes.